redpesk-common/gps-binding/docs/3_usage.md

 ### Redpesk

-To run test suite on Redpesk powered target, you should installed provided package:
+To run test suite on redpesk powered target, you should installed provided package:

 ```bash
 dnf install gps-binding-redtest